Skip to main content

 No-gap bootstrap

 1. Call GET /v1/transactions/sync without a cursor.
+This returns no events — its only purpose is to establish the stream head.

 2. Save the returned nextCursor as your stream head.